bign8/bign8.github.io/_drafts/gps-backed-ntp.md

 ... and updates kept coming ...
 ```

 Now, at the time, I had no idea what this data meant, but... after some quick googling, I found this is a standard GPS communication format called [NMEA](http://aprs.gids.nl/nmea/).
 Each line is considered a "sentence", where the type of content is defined by the prefix `$<prefix>,` the content being the CSV content until the `*` after which is a checksum of the message to ensure nothing was garbled during transmission.
-Then I just quickly wanted to verify I was retrieving semi-valid data, so looking through the NMEA spec, I found the `$GPRMC,` message which provides some UTC timing information.
-By just `cat /dev/ttyUSB0 | grep 'GPRMC'`-ing, I was able to watch the update roll in and verify the UTC time was correct (it was not until later, that I noticed the date was wrong :cry:).
+To verify I was retrieving semi-valid data, the NEMA spec defines the `$GPRMC,` message, which provides UTC timing information.
+By `cat /dev/ttyUSB0 | grep 'GPRMC'`-ing, I was able to watch the update roll in and verify the UTC time was correct (it was not until later, that I noticed the date was wrong 😢).
 Now parsing all this data by hand, sounds terrible, so lets see if there are any tools out there that are designed to handle it!

-## NTPD + NTP
+## GPSD + NTP

 After seeing the massive stream of NMEA data, I knew I was in business, but needed to get all the other software configured.
 First part, was to get something to read the NMEA data from the GPS.
 After a quick trip to Google, I landed on [gpsd](https://gpsd.gitlab.io/gpsd/), a service used to read NMEA data, and produce many consumable outputs for various other applications.
 Additionally, I found [a](https://www.satsignal.eu/ntp/Raspberry-Pi-NTP.html) few [posts](http://www.unixwiz.net/techtips/raspberry-pi3-gps-time.html) on [how](https://github.com/rnorris/gpsd/blob/master/www/gpsd-time-service-howto.txt) to do exactly what I wanted to do, have GPS drive NTP... easy enough right?
 NOT!

+Below you will fine the install steps I used to get GPSD and NTP services installed.
+Depending on distro and subsequent releases of these services, your mileage may vary, but the basic idea is the same: install + configure.

 ```sh
 # Install GPSD + NTP